 ALL MAIL – IN REQUEST ARE PROCESSED AND MAILED BACK THE SAME DAY RECEIVED.
 Personal checks are not accepted.
 Call 1-740-283-6000 x 1503 or1504 with any questions.

 The Nursing Division

 The Nursing Division provides a wide variety of health services and is staffed by one full time and two part time Registered Nurses.
-Immunization clinics are held at the Health Department every Thursday from 9AM-11AM and 1PM-3PM.
+Immunization clinics are held at the Health Department every Tuesday and Thursday from 9AM-11AM and 1PM-3PM.
 There is a minimal vaccine administrative fee for childhood vaccines and some insurance plans can be billed for vaccine administration.
 No child is denied vaccines due to inability to pay.
-Adult vaccines are also provided-cost varies.
+Adult vaccines are also provided –cost varies.
 Call 740-283-6000, Ext.
-1507 or 1508 for more information.
+1507 or1508 for more information.

 The Nursing Division conducts communicable disease surveillance and is responsible for reporting communicable disease cases to the Ohio Department of Health.
 Communication exists on a daily basis with local hospitals and medical providers to contain the spread of disease in the City of Steubenville.
 Call 740-283-6000, Ext.
 1506 for more information.

-Refer to the following website for easy to read immunization schedules for infants and children;
+Refer to the following website for easy to read immunization recommendations and vaccine schedules for infants and children:

-Refer to the following website for information regarding influenza and influenza vaccine;
+Refer to the following website for important information:

-Refer to the following website for Bed Bug information;
+Refer to the following website for important information: